AbenezerMamo/100/lab/readme.md

 The tangible deliverable can be expected to be distributed to iOS Shortcuts, in-browser JS local executables, or bash scripts with a standardized set of configs for each provisioning need.
 The assumption that provisioning & separation of network requests will be table-stakes criteria for this tool to be worthwhile to start running.
 More importantly, given the transient & context accruing nature of dev workflows, the tool should be designed to incentivize periodic participation both for the overall community and their own network; both in computational & subjective governance participation.

+#### Double Opt-In Event Lifecycle

+A framework we'll borrow from League of Legends is the Team Select mode that allows each player to define their primary & secondary lane preferences before entering queue for matchmaking in multi-player.
+What we can abstract is the concept of defining lanes as is literal inn League map and swimming.
+The key difference here is in knowing the strengths & cascading interests of your teammates, network, & intuition applied in mini-critique-tasks always in live invitation.

+While the depth & intricate of each relationship can be maximized with more information, it would suffice to apply translated options enumerated with conditional pagination for future optimization.
+The key driving principle is striving towards equitable & continuously shrinking gradients in context of communication across languages, cultures, & workflow configuration ("The Culture Map").
+Example: Language of choice can make for a great participation facilitation with the intent of eliciting more productive sessions as double-opt ins on repo & profile context accrue.

+## Client - Alice

+Request:
++ (user) availability in UTC time
+- (following_user_1)
+- (following_user_2)

+## Client - Bob